Belly Button Pain: 12 Common Causes (& What to Do)

 What to do: If you notice symptoms of appendicitis, you should proceed to the emergency room for assessment and a diagnosis. if confirmed, the treatment involves surgical removal of the appendix and antibiotics.
 Read more about how appendicitis is treated and possible complications that can occur.

-Cholecystitis is an inflammation of the gallbladder that usually happens due to accumulated gall stones that obstruct bile flow.
+Gallbladder inflammation, or cholecystitis, usually develops due to accumulated gallstones that obstruct bile flow.
 It can cause abdominal pain and vomiting that worsen after eating.
 In most cases, the pain is felt in the upper right abdomen, but it can also be felt around the belly button and radiate to the back.
-Read more about what can cause gall stones and what symptoms they can cause.
+Read more about what can cause gallstones and what symptoms they can cause.

 What to do: If you suspect your symptoms are related to gallbladder inflammation, you should proceed to the emergency room for assessment and testing.
 Treating is prescribed by the doctor, and may involve the use of antibiotics, diet changes, IV hydration and gallbladder removal surgery.
 See the home remedies for gallstones you can use to complement your medical treatment.